Can Scleroderma qualify for Social Security disability benefits?

 - Contractures or deformities in hands or feet, with one of the following:

-- a documented need for a walker, bilateral crutches or manual wheelchair that requires two hands; OR the inability to use one upper extremity to independently initiate, sustain, and complete work-related activities involving fine and gross movements AND a documented need for a one-handed, hand-held assistive device such as a cane; OR
+- A documented need for a walker, bilateral crutches or manual wheelchair that requires two hands; OR the inability to use one upper extremity to independently initiate, sustain, and complete work-related activities involving fine and gross movements AND a documented need for a one-handed, hand-held assistive device such as a cane; OR

-- finger contractures or deformities in both hands that prevent you from performing fine and gross movements like lifting objects, sorting papers, holding a pen, or tying your shoe.
+- Finger contractures or deformities in both hands that prevent you from performing fine and gross movements like lifting objects, sorting papers, holding a pen, or tying your shoe.

 - Atrophy in Arms or Legs, with one of the following:

-- irreversible atrophy in one or both legs that prevents you from walking without an assistive device that requires two hands such as a walker, or requires only one hand, such as a cane, but you’re unable to use the other hand due to a physical impairment; OR
+- Irreversible atrophy in one or both legs that prevents you from walking without an assistive device that requires two hands such as a walker, or requires only one hand, such as a cane, but you’re unable to use the other hand due to a physical impairment; OR

-- irreversible atrophy in both arms that prevents you from performing movements like lifting objects, sorting papers, holding a pen, or tying your shoe.
+- Irreversible atrophy in both arms that prevents you from performing movements like lifting objects, sorting papers, holding a pen, or tying your shoe.

 - Raynaud’s Phenomenon, with one of the following:

-- gangrene in at least two limbs (arms and/or legs); OR
+- Gangrene in at least two limbs (arms and/or legs); OR

-- ischemia (lack of blood supply) that prevents you from walking without an assistive device that requires two hands, or requires only one hand; OR
+- Ischemia (lack of blood supply) that prevents you from walking without an assistive device that requires two hands, or requires only one hand; OR

-- ischemia that prevents you from performing movements like lifting objects, holding a pen, or tying shoes.
+- Ischemia that prevents you from performing movements like lifting objects, holding a pen, or tying shoes.

 - You have “repeated manifestations” or recurring symptoms of systemic sclerosis that cause significant interference with your daily activities, social functioning or ability to complete tasks in a reasonable amount of time with two of the following symptoms: